CelsiaSolaraStarflare/Arcana/README.md

 # 🌌 Welcome to ArcanaEXTREME
-✨ By the Indexademics Team | Powered by StandardCAS™
+✨ By the Indexademics Team | Powered by StandardCAS™ Enhancement features presented by the collaboration of United AIGC Art Alliance™ and NSTA™.

 ---
 ## 📚 Table of Contents